iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

     > **Eligibility**
     >
     > The last elected President and Chancellor are “term-limited,” and ineligible to be nominated as Chancellor Candidate.
-    > - Term limits apply to the President and Chancellor who were last elected, not to the last pair nominated.
-    >
     >- Term limits only affect nominations to the Chancellorship; anyone can be President, even someone who was just Chancellor.
     >
     >- If there are only five players left in the game, only the last elected Chancellor is ineligible to be Chancellor Candidate; the last President may be nominated.